sumotoy/screenkeys/README.md

   <dt>How many switches support?</dt>
   <dd>Actually 64 but can be exanded even more.</dd>
   <dt>Can work with other Microcontrollers?</dt>
   <dd>can be...
-But Teensy £.x it's perfect for this project and arduinos are not in my todo list.</dd>
+But Teensy 3.x it's perfect for this project and arduinos are not in my todo list.</dd>
 </dl>